nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/jsf-ui-how-to-index/how-to-override-a-template.md

 ---
-title: How to Override a Template
+title: 'HOWTO: Override a Template'
 review:
     comment: 'Tutorial followed by Ahmed: OK for LTS 2016'
     date: '2017-03-20'